CyberFlameGO/when.lol/README.md

 # when.lol
-self explanatory. fork & star for the memes hehehe owo
+Self explanatory.
+Fork & star for the memes hehehe.
+OwO